 Giant pandas are black and white bears that live in temperate-zone bamboo forests in central China.
 Among the best recognized—but rarest—animals in the world, they have come to symbolize endangered species and conservation efforts.
-As few as 1,600 giant pandas survive in the mountain forests of central China.
+There are as few as 1,864 giant pandas in the wild.
 More than 300 pandas live in zoos and breeding centers around the world; most of these pandas are in China.

 Giant pandas Mei Xiang and Tian Tian are at the National Zoo under a Giant Panda Cooperative Research and Breeding Agreement, signed in January 2011, between the Zoo and the China Wildlife Conservation Association.
 This extends the Zoo’s giant panda program through 2015.
 Mei and Tian are the focus of an ambitious research, conservation, and breeding program designed to preserve this endangered species.

 On high visitation days, Asia Trail will be open to one-way traffic only.
 Visitors will enter Asia Trail at the sloth bear exhibit, near the Connecticut Avenue pedestrian entrance.
 Those visiting Bao Bao will be asked to line up outside the giant panda house in front of the panda yards.
 For the safety of our guests, animals, and staff, visitors will be allowed into the panda house in small groups to avoid overcrowding.

 Visitors will enter the panda house from the west entrance, by the red panda exhibit, and exit the east entrance.
 After leaving the panda house, visitors will exit Asia Trail near Panda Plaza.

 This panda update was written by keeper Nicole MacCorkle.